jaceiverson/pandas-compare/README.md

 pip install pdcompare
 ```
 ## Requirements
-The DataFrames, must have the same index to compare correctly.
-An error will be thrown if the index data-types do not match, and a warning will be thrown if the index names are differnt.
+The DataFrames must have the same index to compare correctly.
+An error will be thrown if the index data-types do not match, and a warning will be thrown if the index names are different.

 ## STEPS